Code-Institute-Submissions/hidden-gems/README.md

 ### Current Features

 The main feature of this website is the interactive google map.
 I chose to only show one type of attraction at a time, to prevent the map from being too cluttered.
-This also allows the users to specifically chose what they're interested in discovering.
+This also allows the users to specifically choose what they're interested in discovering.

 The rest of the website is intentionally simple and designed to either motivate users to discover new locations via the map, or to encourage users to submit their secret locations via the contact form.